IBM-Cloud/compose-postgresql-helloworld-nodejs/README.md

   - uses `client.query` method to retrieve the contents of the _words_ table
   - returns the response of the database command to [main.js](public/javascript/main.js)

-## Privacy Notice
-The sample web application includes code to track deployments to IBM Cloud and other Cloud Foundry platforms.
-The following information is sent to a [Deployment Tracker](https://github.com/cloudant-labs/deployment-tracker) service on each deployment:

-* Application Name (application_name)
-* Space ID (space_id)
-* Application Version (application_version)
-* Application URIs (application_uris)

-This data is collected from the VCAP_APPLICATION environment variable in IBM Cloud and other Cloud Foundry platforms.
-This data is used by IBM to track metrics around deployments of sample applications to IBM Cloud.
-Only deployments of sample applications that include code to ping the Deployment Tracker service will be tracked.

-### Disabling Deployment Tracking

-Deployment tracking can be disabled by removing `require("cf-deployment-tracker-client").track();` from the beginning of the `server.js` file.

 [compose_for_postgreSQL_url]: https://console.bluemix.net/catalog/services/compose-for-postgreSQL/
 [IBMCloud_signup_url]: https://console.bluemix.net/registration/?cm_mmc=Display-SampleApp-_-BluemixSampleApp-ComposePostgreSQL